 ABOUT THE DEPARTMENT OF SOCIAL WELFARE

-MINISTRY OF EMPLOYMENT AND SOCIAL WELFARE,
+MINISTRY OF GENDER, CHILDREN AND SOCIAL PROTECTION,

 P.O.
 Box MB 230, Accra Ghana

 The Department of Social Welfare is the Government Statutory Agency that has the mandate to regulate the operations of children’s homes in Ghana

 (vide Part VI, of Sub- Part I, Section 105 – 114 of the Children’s Act.)

 The statutory obligations of DSW include the following: